 Capitalizing an expense means claiming the depreciation of the purchase on the business’s income statement as a way to accurately reflect assets.

 Spending smarter starts small with categorizing your expenses so that you’re aware of every purchase and eligible for the maximum deductions on your taxes.
-Divvy wants to help you get started now.
+Divvy wants to help you get started now with a demo.